RavSS/HAVK/TASKLIST.md

 irrelevant to that build's purpose.
 - After implementing more OS functionality, implement LAPIC and IOAPIC features by parsing some of the ACPI tables.
 Required for SMT support.
+- Switch from a statically allocated page structure to a dynamic one, as it's unfortunately too limiting and we have plenty of heap space.